elephantscale/es-training-new/elastic/slides/Indexing.md

 * Example: `refresh_interval`
   - Determines refresh for near-real time
-  - Expensive is done often
+  - Expensive if done often
   - Typical value: 1 second
   - Some indices may have more or less real-time